Illegal attempts to access your superannuation.

 - an SMSF trust deed,

 - application to open an SMSF bank account,

 - an election to become a regulated SMSF with the ATO.

 John also provides copies of his license and some other personal identification to Mark.

-Mark sets up a SMSF for John and rolls over the $60,000 from his APRA regulated super fund.
+Mark sets up an SMSF for John and rolls over the $60,000 from his APRA regulated super fund.

-John then starts drawing money out his SMSF bank account to pay bills, including the $1,000 to Mark for his services and to send money overseas to his family to help them out.
+John then starts drawing money out of his SMSF bank account to pay bills, including the $1,000 to Mark for his services, and to send money overseas to his family to help them out.

 Since John was not eligible to access his super early the $60,000 that he withdraw from his SMSF is treated as assessable income by the ATO and John is taxed at his marginal tax rate.
 The ATO also apply an administrative tax shortfall penalty at 75% for intentional disregard of the law of approximately $15,000.
 They also disqualify John from being a trustee of his SMSF.